VanIseghemThomas/OpenCortex/README.md

 Before doing that, we'll need to listen for the reverse shell.
 This can be done using a tool called netcat.
 Open up a terminal and type `nc -lvnp 4444` (or your custom set port).

 Now on the QC, go to `Settings -> Device Options -> Device Updates`.
-When press the button to start looking for updates, your PC should open a reverse shell.
+When you press the button to start looking for updates, your PC should open a reverse shell.

 It should look something like this: